mrjackyliang/discord-stonker-bot/README.md

 ### 21. Twitter Feeds
 Receive tweets from other users on Twitter and send them directly to your channel or threads.
 Optionally exclude retweets and replies as well.

-__NOTE:__ To ensure feed availability even when the user protects their tweets, it is recommended that you follow the Twitter handle.
+__Note:__ To ensure feed availability even when the user protects their tweets, it is recommended that you follow the Twitter handle.

 | __Key__                                | __Type__   | __Description__                                         | __Required__ | __Accepted Values__                                                                                                                                                           |
 |----------------------------------------|------------|---------------------------------------------------------|--------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|